-The CFA533-TMI-KS has the ability to control power on/off and reset functions of a standard ATX PC.
+The CFA533-TMI-KU has the ability to control power on/off and reset functions of a standard ATX PC.

 The GPIO pins used for ATX control must not be configured as user GPIO, and must be configured to their default drive mode in order for the ATX functions to work correctly.
 These settings are factory default but may be changed by the user.
 Please see command 34 (0x22): Set/Configure GPIO (Pg.
-46).
+44).

 The Crystalfontz WR-PWR-Y14 cable simplifies ATX power control connections.
 When using this cable, please open jumper JP8 in order to ensure correct operation.
 See JUMPER LOCATIONS AND FUNCTIONS (Pg.
-50) for jumper locations and functions.
+48) for jumper locations and functions.

-If the Crystalfontz WR-PWR-Y14 cable is ordered at the same time as the module, Crystalfontz will install the WR-PWR-Y14 connector, open jumper JP8, and send the following software configuration commands (unless we are otherwise instructed).
+If the Crystalfontz WR-PWR-Y14 cable is ordered at the same time as the module, Crystalfontz will install the WR-PWR-Y14 connector, open jumper JPUSBPWR, load 5k Ω resistor in R3, and send the following software configuration commands (unless we are otherwise instructed).
 Please note that once these changes are made, power must be applied to connector J_PWR, pin +5v and connector J8, pin +5v for the module to power up:

 '''

 command = 28 // Set ATX Switch Functionality

 length = 3

 data[0] = 241 // Enable:

 11

 KEYPAD POWER OFF

 11

 KEYPAD POWER ON

 11

 KEYPAD RESET

+LCD OFF IF HOST IS OFF

 11

-LCD OFF IF HOST IS OFF

 AUTO POLARITY

 11

 data[1] = 16 // One half second power pulses

 // sense ATX host power state on P0.7 (J PWR, +5v)

 data[2] = 1

 command = 4

 // Store current state as boot state

 length = 0

 '''

-For this functionality, the CFA533-TMI-KS is powered from the PC's V{SB} signal (V{SB} is the "stand-by" or "always-on" +5v ATX power supply output).
+For this functionality, the CFA533-TMI-KU is powered from the PC's V{SB} signal (V{SB} is the "stand-by" or "always-on" +5v ATX power supply output).

-By default, the pin labeled +5v on the CFA533-TMI-KS's J_PWR connector is electrically connected to the +5v pin on the J8 connector through the normally closed JP8.
-If you are using the CFA533-TMI-KS to do ATX power control, open jumper JP8, which will disconnect the +5v of connector J_PWR (now used as "POWER-ON SENSE") from the +5v of connector J8 which now supplies the distinct V{SB} to power the module.
+By default, the pin labeled +5v on the CFA533-TMI-KU's USB connector is electrically connected to the +5v pin on the J8 connector through the normally closed JPUSBPWR.
+If you are using the CFA533-TMI-KU to do ATX power control, open jumper JPUSBPWR, which will disconnect the +5v of the USB connector from the +5v of connector J8 that now supplies the distinct VSB to power the module.
+To complete the ATX configuration, "POWER-ON SENSE" is configured by loading a 5K Ω 0805 resistor in R3 and supply +5v from your system power to the +5 pin of J_PWR.

-Since the CFA533-TMI-KS must act differently depending on whether the host's power supply is on or off, you must connect the host's switched +5v to the +5v pin of J_PWR.
+Since the CFA533-TMI-KU must act differently depending on whether the host's power supply is on or off, you must connect the host's switched +5v to the +5v pin of J_PWR.
 This pin functions as POWER-ON SENSE.
 The easiest way to connect the POWER-ON SENSE is to plug the cable from the PC's power supply that would normally be used for 3.5-inch floppy drive to the CFA-533's J_PWR connector.